khast3x/h8mail/README.md

 ## :tangerine: Notes

-* Service providers that wish being integrated can shoot me an at `k at khast3x dot club` (Protonmail encryption friendly)
+* Service providers that wish being integrated can shoot me an email at `k at khast3x dot club` (Protonmail encryption friendly)
 * Special thanks to [Snusbase](https://snusbase.com/) for being developer friendly